-With the SOX Act and other new regulations being passed into law, companies are going to need accounting professionals to help them with these issues.
+With new regulations continuously being passed into law, companies are going to need accounting professionals to help them with these issues.
 These jobs tend to be located in larger cities, which are home to corporate operations.
-According to the U.S. Bureau of Labor Statistics (BLS) in 2013, the median annual income earned by accountants and auditors is $65,080.
+According to the U.S. Bureau of Labor Statistics (BLS) in 2015, the median annual income earned by accountants and auditors is $67,190.

 Accounting administrators are responsible for tax planning, document preparation, and tax regulation compliance for their employers.
 A degree in accounting or finance can be a good option for these professionals as they prepare to enter their careers.